kratisto/docs/pages/public_cloud/public_cloud_databases/redis_01_capabilities/guide.pt-pt.md

 ### Caching/Valkey versions

-The Public Cloud Databases offer uses the following Redis® open source versions:
+The Public Cloud Databases offer uses the following Redis® open source and Valkey versions:

-- Redis® open source 7.0
+- Redis® open source 7.2
+- Valkey 8.0

 Please refer to the [DBMS lifecycle policy guide](/pages/public_cloud/public_cloud_databases/information_02_lifecycle_policy) for recommendations on version upgrades and end of life announcements of major versions.
 Additionally, you can follow Redis® release cycle on their official page: <https://redis.io/topics/releases>